PraisesKalintha/CSK-2026-Performance-Analysis/README.md

 # Recommendations

-1**.Build the batting order around protecting Sanju Samson through the powerplay**.
-CSK's win rate is 100% when he survives it, 0% when he doesn't — the clearest single pattern in the season.
+**1.Build the batting order around protecting Sanju Samson through the powerplay.** CSK's win rate is 100% when he survives it, 0% when he doesn't — the clearest single pattern in the season.
-2.Define clear roles across the batting order, not just at the top.
-Several players suited to one position have been used out of position all season.
+**2.Define clear roles across the batting order, not just at the top.** Several players suited to one position have been used out of position all season.
-3.Establish one designated finisher instead of splitting death-overs duty across the squad — Sarfaraz Khan, Samson, and Kartik Sharma convert boundaries more efficiently than Dube in that phase.
+**3.Establish one designated finisher instead of splitting death-overs duty across the squad** — Sarfaraz Khan, Samson, and Kartik Sharma convert boundaries more efficiently than Dube in that phase.
-4.Field Overton and Hosein together consistently, not just when available.
-Without both, middle-overs wicket-taking goes flat and the attack becomes one-dimensional.
+**4.Field Overton and Hosein together consistently, not just when available.** Without both, middle-overs wicket-taking goes flat and the attack becomes one-dimensional.
-5.Manage player fitness and injuries proactively — roughly 6 players were unavailable for stretches of the season, reshaping the XI repeatedly.
+**5.Manage player fitness and injuries proactively —** roughly 6 players were unavailable for stretches of the season, reshaping the XI repeatedly.